casper-network/docs-archive/dapp-dev-guide/erc20/tests.md

 ## Create ERC20.rs Logic for Testing

 ### Set Up the Testing Context
 Start with defining constants like method names, key names and account addresses that will be reused across tests.
 This initializes the global state with all the data and methods that the smart contract needs in order to run properly.
-Here we initialize the global state with the

 ```rust
 // tests/src/erc20.rs